 Be prepared to spend a lot on fuel

-If you want to save what you can on the fuel, then opt for a fuel-efficient vehicle.
-If you’re traveling in a campervan or 4×4 like us be prepared to buck up and pay.
+If you want to save what you can on fuel, then opt for a fuel-efficient vehicle.
+Be prepared to buck up and pay if you’re traveling in a campervan or 4×4 like us.
 We spent $400 on fuel to drive our campervan around the country for ten days.

 Car rental insurance in Iceland

-If you have a US credit card, it’s possible you already have CDW insurance and don’t know it!
-It’s worth it to check your documentation and call your credit card to find out.
-It’s even worth considering signing up to a new credit card that does offer this.
+If you have a US credit card, you may already have CDW insurance and don’t know it!
+It’s worth checking your documentation and calling your credit card to find out.
+It’s even worth considering signing up for a new credit card that does offer this.
 It’s up to you to check with your credit card about your rental car insurance privileges.

-If you’re already covered, take a copy of paperwork as proof.
+If you’re already covered, take a copy of the paperwork as proof.

 Get the right credit card

 That works out great for us since we are nomadic and don’t have a car or home.
-Car rental companies in Iceland and around the world love to scare customers and upsell all their insurance packages.
+Car rental companies in Iceland and worldwide love to scare customers and upsell all their insurance packages.
 You need to make sure if you need it or not before falling victim to their trap.
 Call your credit card company and always find out before you get to Iceland.